Looking for Part 4? It’s here: https://atomicfeminist.com/2021/03/31/its-just-biology-part-4/

 Stan snarled and snapped in the depressed head’s face a few times and then made as if he was going to tear the q’Lurian’s throat out.
-A stringer of slimy drool escaped from between Stan’s pointed teeth.
+A stringer of slimy drool escaped from between Stan’s pointed teeth and oozed down the creature’s spongy flesh.
 “What did you want with the woman?”
 Stan asked.
 “And talk fast.
 I bore easily.
 Probably because I watch too many fiction programs.”

 “I didn’t want anything with her.
 I didn’t even want to get near her!
 She was fucking disgusting, you should have smelled her, she reeked like…like…like Taco Bell!
 She made us sick!”

 “Rotten Taco Bell,” the angry head added.
 “Rotten greasy Taco Bell, with that blobby white fermented dairy product on top!
 And that one smells even worse!”
 The q’Lurian raised an accusing claw to point at Nicky.
 Nicky couldn’t help but snort an offended laugh at their audacity.
 As dreadful as their species smelled they had no business talking.

 “You get used to it,” Stan said, more to himself than anyone else.
 “Mostly.”

 “I didn’t want to go near a human!
 I didn’t want to, not at all!
 We’re a gentle person, we’re a pacifist!
 I only did it because he paid us money, that’s why,” the depressed head whined.
 “I just want to go home.
 There are too many humans on Tashalos now!
 And even when there aren’t humans, everyone is always talking about humans and dressing like humans and eating human food.”

 “Like Taco Bell,” Nicky interjected, because it was obvious they’d made a run for the border a time or two.
 Hypocrites.